streetpea/chiaki-ng/docs/index.md

 ## Submitting Documentation Updates

-If you want to update the documentation to add helpful information of your own, you can scroll to the top of your current page and click the pencil icon on the top right (to the right of the current page's title) to make edits and submit them for approval.
+If you want to update the documentation to add helpful information of your own, you can scroll to the top of the page you want to edit and click the paper with pencil icon on the top right (to the right of the current page's title).
+This will enable you to make edits and submit them for approval.
+If you have more detailed edits or a new contribution, you can build the documentation locally and see the changes rendered as you make and save them by following the [Building the Documentation Yourself section](diy/builddocs.md){target="_blank" rel="noopener"}.

 ## Making Suggestions for Improvements to the Documentation